Updated: June 14, 2018

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 So how does this affect prices?

 Remember that in order to obtain R22, you must be an EPA-certified technician.
-So, the average homeowner is unable to purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+So, the typical homeowner can’t purchase a cylinder themselves.
+In addition, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, what does this mean for you?

 The cost of R22 is radically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re right, it is.
 This is why when our experts come out to assess your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade due to the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?